RafatH0ssain/Lumen-Gallery/README.md

-# Lumen — the museum after hours
+# Lumen — the museum in primary colour

 **Live: https://lumen-gallery.pages.dev**

-An endless corridor through the Art Institute of Chicago's open collection.
+An endless corridor through the Art Institute of Chicago's open collection, hung against a black wall in the primary red/blue/yellow of a De Stijl poster.
-One artwork per screen, each casting its own ambient light onto the gallery wall. **Tap** a work to view it full-size. **Double-tap** a work you love and the gallery hangs the next few pieces from the same genre; scroll past them without tapping and it drifts back to serendipity.
+One artwork per screen, each framed like a print with a hard offset shadow.
+**Tap** a work to open it full-screen — then **pinch, double-tap or scroll** to zoom in on the brushwork. **Double-tap** a work you love and the gallery hangs the next few pieces from the same genre; scroll past them without tapping and it drifts back to serendipity.
 Every piece comes with an AI-written docent note, streamed token-by-token and generated at most once ever.